clue/phar-composer/README.md

 # clue/phar-composer [![Build Status](https://travis-ci.org/clue/phar-composer.png?branch=master)](https://travis-ci.org/clue/phar-composer)

-Simple phar creation for your projects managed via composer.
+Simple phar creation for any project managed via composer.

 It takes your existing project's `composer.json` and builds an executable phar for your project among with its bundled dependencies.

-* Create a single executable phar archive, including its dependencies
+* Create a single executable phar archive, including its dependencies (i.e. vendor directory included)
 * Automated build process
 * Zero additional configuration

-> Note: This project is in early alpha stage!
+> Note: This project is in beta stage!
 It's been tested against a wide range of packages and we have yet to find any major issues.
-Given the current lack of unit tests, it's likely we're missing some edge cases though.
 Feel free to report any issues you encounter.

 ## Usage